matt-skokos/inf124project/README.md

     Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.\
     The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!\
     See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
-* `npm run eject`

-    You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you\
-    shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-# Project Structure
-project-root/
-├──public
-|
-├──src
-|    ├──
-├──
-|
-└──